AdobeDocs/workfront.de-DE/help/quicksilver/product-announcements/product-releases/planning-release-activity/planning-release-activity-25-q4.md

 * Configure when requests created from the form will be automatically marked complete.
 You can set the request to be marked complete when the requested object is created, or when the requested object is complete based on criteria you specify.
 * Set up an automation that is triggered when a request is submitted from the form.
 Currently, you can automatically create records when the request is submitted.

-For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md). -->
+For more information on creating a request form and configuring these options, see [Create and manage a request form in Adobe Workfront Planning](/help/quicksilver/planning/requests/create-request-form.md).
+-->

 ## Ändern der Größe von Datensätzen in der Kalenderwochenansicht

 >[!NOTE]
 >
 >* Vorschau: 25.
 September 2025
->* Produktions-Schnellveröffentlichung: 15.
+>* Produktions-Schnellveröffentlichung: Donnerstag, 15.
 Oktober 2025
 >* Alle Produktionen: 16.
 Oktober 2025

 In der wöchentlichen Kalenderansicht einer Datensatztypseite können Sie jetzt auf die linken oder rechten Ränder eines Datensatzes klicken und diese gedrückt halten, um dessen Dauer zu ändern.